chiboozor/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-last_digit.c - assigns a random number to a variable each time it is executed and prints whether the last digit of the number is >, < or = to a number.

+2-print_alphabet.c - program that prints the alphabet in lowecase using the 'putchar' function.
+This function allows you to print character one at a time, unlike the 'printf'.